Bob Glidden: 1970s

-He sold his two Super Stock Mustangs late in the season 1972, and purchased a Pro Stock Pinto from Jack Roush and Wayne Gapp.
+Glidden sold his two Super Stock Mustangs late in the season 1972, and purchased a Pro Stock Pinto from Jack Roush and Wayne Gapp.
 He quit his job at Ed Martin Ford to race full-time.
 In his first Pro race, he finished second to Bill Jenkins at the final Supernationals of the 1972 season.
 Glidden had his first national win the following season at the U.S. Nationals.
 His 9.03 second pass, at a national record 152.54 mph, was #1 qualifying time in the fastest Pro Stock field.
 He beat Gapp in the event finals.
 1974 was his second full season in Pro Stock.
 He won three events including the Springnationals and U.S. Nationals.
 That season he set the record for the lowest elapsed time (e.t.) and the highest speed (8.83 seconds and 154.90 mph, respectively) at a Division 3 event at Bowling Green, Kentucky.
 The feat earned him 400 bonus points towards the championship.
 He had an 8.81 second qualifying pass at the U.S. Nationals to lower his e.t. record, and beat Gapp in the final round.
 These wins contributed to his come-from-behind win to beat rivals Gapp and Wally Booth for the season championship.

 Glidden followed with a banner year in 1975.
 He had five top qualifier runs and eight top speeds during the season.
 He used three cars during the season.
 While in a mid-season slump, he reacquired his 1974 Pinto.
 His seven events wins (including the Winternationals, World Finals, Gatornationals, and Fallnationals) helped propel him to his second straight Winston title.
 He set low e.t. six times.
 Glidden had an off year in 1976, finishing sixth in the points.
 He finished second in 1977 behind Don Nicholson.

 Glidden returned for his third Winston title in 1978.
 He started the season in his Ford Pinto, winning at the season opening Winternationals and at the Cajun Nationals.
 The end of the season was in his Ford Fairmont, which took event wins at races including the Summernationals.
 Glidden finished the season undefeated in five national competitions.
 He had seven national victories that season, tying Don Prudhomme for the most that year.
 The seven wins broke the previous Pro Stock single season record of six wins set by Jenkins.
 He earned a record 16,035 points and lowered the national e.t. record time to 8.59 seconds.

 Glidden retired his undefeated Ford Fairmont in 1979 in favor of a Plymouth Arrow.
 He opened the season with a victory at the Winternationals, and did not lose a round until June.
 The streak ended after 14 races and 50 rounds when he fouled in the second round at the Mile-High Nationals.
 He won seven national events, earning the maximum points at four events by setting low e.t., qualifying number one, and setting the top speed at each event.
 He also earned maximum points in his four divisional events.